 What’s involved in being a virtual assistant?

-A virtual assistant can work as a full time employee for a company.
-This is usually the case where a company has sensitive information that they do not want disclosed to an outsider.
+A virtual assistant can work as a full-time employee for a company.
+This is usually the case where a company has sensitive information that they do not want to be disclosed to an outsider.
 However, companies that are focused on cutting costs prefer to hire freelance virtual assistants.
 As a freelancer or owner of a virtual assistant business, you can sign a contract to provide your services to as many companies as you want.

 What you need to know about starting a virtual assistant business